ULHPC/tutorials/parallel/mpi/OSU_MicroBenchmarks/README.md

 * [OpenMPI](http://www.open-mpi.org/)
 <!-- * [MVAPICH2](http://mvapich.cse.ohio-state.edu/overview/) (MPI-3 over OpenFabrics-IB, Omni-Path, OpenFabrics-iWARP, PSM, and TCP/IP) -->

 For the sake of time and simplicity, we will focus on the first two suits.
-Eventually, the benchmarking campain will typically involves for each MPI suit:
+Eventually, the benchmarking campain will typically involves for each MPI suit two nodes

-* two nodes, belonging to the _same_ enclosure
-* two nodes, belonging to _different_ enclosures

 --------------------
 ## Pre-requisites ##